SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   but we already use this for Info command, so need other resource for check?

  the server MAY also support the HTTP GET method.
 If the HTTP HEAD method is used, the client and the server MUST not add any content to the HTTP message-body.
 If the HTTP GET method is used the client and the server MUST add the Check content to the message-body.
-The HTTP response for a request using the HTTP GET method, MUST contain the X-REPP-check-avail and MAY contain the X-REPP-check-reason header.
-The value of  X-REPP-check-avail header MUST be "1" or "0" as described in the EPP RFCs, depending on whether the object can be provisioned or not.
+The HTTP response for a request using the HTTP GET method, MUST contain the REPP-check-avail and MAY contain the REPP-check-reason header.
+The value of  REPP-check-avail header MUST be "1" or "0" as described in the EPP RFCs, depending on whether the object can be provisioned or not.

 A Check request using the HTTP HEAD method is limited to checking only a single resource {id}.
 This may seem a step backwards when compared to the Check command defined in the EPP RFCs where multiple object-ids are allowed inside a Check command.
 The RESTful Check command can be load balanced more efficiently when the request contains only a single resource {id} that needs to be checked.
 When the HTTP GET method is used, the EPP request in the message-body MUST also be limited to a single object to check.
 The server MUST return EPP result code 2002, when the Check request contains more than 1 object to check.